Flexible Dieting Macro Calculator

 Daily energy expenditure is calculated from your age, gender, height, weight, and exercise output.

-The default formula is fine for most people.
+The default (normal) formula is fine for most people.
 However, there are some exceptions.

-1. If you are very lean (low body fat percentage) the standard formula may not be accurate.
+1. If you are very lean (low body fat percentage) the default formula may not be accurate.
 Use the “Lean Body Mass” setting.
 This uses a formula that factors specific body fat percentage into the equation and since muscle tissue burns many more calories than fat tissue while even at rest, it will give you a higher TDEE.
-This perfect for “athletic body types” that want to use IIFYM to gain more muscle mass.
+This is perfect for “athletic body types” that want to use macro counting to gain more muscle mass.

 2. If you are classified as obese and have a lot of weight to lose, the standard formula will not be accurate because the equation used, factors for an average body fat percentage.
 If you happen to be above average it will skew the results.
-Please see this article for more clarification on how to do flexible dieting if you are obese.
+Please see this article for more clarification on how to do macro counting if you are obese.